TomGreenwood10/iris_classification/README.md

 - Install all the dependencies with `pip install -r requirements.txt`
 - Start the server with `uvicorn api:app`
 ### Send post request to API
-Requestes should be sent to `http://127.0.0.1:8000/predict` in the following json format:
+Requests should be sent to `http://127.0.0.1:8000/predict` in the following json format:

 ```
 {